TheNitronos/PDC-Project/README.md

 # PDC-Project

 ## Description
-Develop a system capable of reliably transmitting text files over a continuous-time channel with impairments. (see Instructions.pdf)
+This project is about developping a system capable of reliably transmitting text files over a continuous-time channel with impairments. (see Instructions.pdf)

 ## Collaborators
 - Amine Chaouchi